Don’t face complex care alone.

 For thousands of people across the country, a live-in carer acts as a bridge between their condition and their normal, everyday lives.
 They allow people with serious and deteriorating health issues to retain their independence and build a sense of normality for as long as possible.

-Carers are responsible for covering the medical, emotional and logistical problems that patients and their families face when dealing with complex care conditions.
+If you source a carer from a top live-in carer agency, the carers are responsible for covering the medical, emotional and logistical problems that patients and their families face when dealing with complex care conditions.

 The medical responsibilities of a complex care professional over a patient’s ongoing care can include: